 Step Two (book out four weeks, overdue one week)

-Student will receive a late notice and bill for the cost of their book, in their English class.
+Student will receive an emailed late notice and bill for the cost of their book.

 Student is urged to return materials immediately.
 Name remains on the LOP list.